acoli-repo/AURIS/guidelines/discourse-extension/discourse.md

 		- cf. SDRT (DISCOR, ANNODIS) Elaboration
 		- cf. PDTB Instantiation

+	- Following Bunt and Prasad (2016), this is to be put under PDTB EXPANSION

 - **ELABORATION**: In an `ELABORATION` relation, both arguments are the same situation, but the `Specific` argument contains more detail than the `Broad` argument.
 (Bunt & Prasad 2016)
+	- Following Bunt and Prasad (2016), this is to be put under PDTB EXPANSION
 	- **Broad**: The utterance describes the same situation as the anchor, but the anchor provides more detail.
 Typically, the utterance summarizes the anchor, or in some cases expresses a conclusion or generalization based on the anchor.
 Diagnostic discourse markers include _in sum_, _overall_, _finally_, etc. (Bunt & Prasad 2016; PDTB2 Restatement/generalization in Prasad et al. 2007, p.35)

 		- (125) If the contract is as successful as some expect, it may do much to restore confidence in futures trading in Hong Kong. **[Implicit = in other words,]]** “The contract is definitely important to the exchange,” says Robert Gilmore, executive director of the Securities and Futures Commission.
 (PDTB2, 0700)